webzakimbo/bcome-read-the-docs-guides/docs/source/built-in-commands/pseudo-tty.rst

    :description lang=en: Built in commands - pseudo-tty

 **********
-Pseudo-tty
+pseudo_tty
 **********

-The ``pseudo-tty`` command allows you to execute a command against a server for which you need an interactive shell.
+The ``pseudo_tty`` command allows you to execute a command against a server for which you need an interactive shell.

 For example, this could be to tail a log, or to access a remote console, such as a MySQL console.